Lecture 9

 \(\sigma\): Non-linear activation function applied element-wise to the affine transformation \(Wu + a\).

-So a single layer neural network can be seen as the affine transformation of the vector \(u\) followed by a non-linear activation function and a weighting metric for the resultant vector.
+So a single-layer neural network can be seen as an affine transformation of the vector \(u\), followed by a non-linear activation function, followed by a weighted sum of the resulting vector.

 This can be used as an approximator for the true regularizer \(R(u) \approx R_T(u)\) in the inverse problem.